ipfinder-io/ip-finder-cli/README.md

 -  Supports ASN number , RANGES , Firewall

 ## Getting Started
-singing up for a free account at [https://ipfinder.io/auth/signup](https://ipfinder.io/auth/signup), for Free IPFinder API access token.
+sign up  for a free account at [https://ipfinder.io/auth/signup](https://ipfinder.io/auth/signup), for Free IPFinder API access token.

 The free plan is limited to 4,000 requests a day, and doesn't include some of the data fields To enable all the data fields and additional request volumes see [https://ipfinder.io/pricing](https://ipfinder.io/pricing).